xshirl1027/spotify-translate-extension/README.md

-*IMPORTANT* disregard the main branch as it is outdated and doesn't work as intended, please check out "normal" branch as the official branch.
+*IMPORTANT:* please disregard the main branch as it is outdated and doesn't work as intended, please check out "normal" branch as the official branch.

 the official website is here: spotifytranslate.ca